-Why might have you ended up with limited visitation with your children?
+Why might you have ended up with limited Visitation with your children?

-If you find yourself in this group of parents, then it can be even more difficult for you to have to come to grips with the limited time you have with your children.
+If you find yourself in this group of parents, it can be even more difficult for you to come to grips with the limited time you have with your children.
 Having circumstances beyond your control which limit the time with your children is one thing.
-It is quite another to half two understand that your own behavior caused the limited time that you have with your children.
+It is quite another to half two understand that your behavior caused the limited time you have with your children.
 However, that does not mean that you shouldn't take steps to do whatever you can to take advantage of the time that you do have with your children.
 Here are some ways for parents to take advantage of the time that they have with their kids.

 How to make the best of whatever time you have with your kids after a family law case